House Lawmakers Face $74 Billion Revenue Gap in Tax Bill After Amendments -- 2nd Update

 "We're always looking to improve on the small-business side of things," said Mr. Brady, chairman of the House Ways and Means Committee.
 "I'm optimistic we'll continue to provide more relief."

-The House Ways and Means Committee, which has been steadily rejecting Democratic amendments, plans to finish work on the bill Thursday.
-It's unclear when Mr. Brady will offer further changes.
+The committee, which has been steadily rejecting Democratic amendments, plans to finish work on the bill Thursday.

-Rep. Richard Neal (D., Mass.) and other Democrats have pressed Mr. Brady to give them time to review any major changes that are in the works.
+Rep. Richard Neal (D., Mass.) and other Democrats have pressed Mr. Brady to give them time to review any major changes in the works.

-"We don't know what your plan is because you change it every hour," Mr. Neal said.
+The problem, Mr. Neal said, is that Republicans' tax-cut goals outpace their $1.5 trillion budgetary limit, forcing them to scramble when problems arise.

+"The dilemma has been clear.
+You can't put a size 12 foot in a size 7 shoe," he said.
+"It appears to me as though substantial change is coming in their proposals."

 Democrats have been hammering the GOP bill, arguing that it benefits high-income households and removes valuable deductions for items such as medical expenses and student loan interest.

 The shape of a companion Senate tax plan was in flux Wednesday, with Republicans on the tax-writing Finance Committee set to hold more meetings later in the day.
-Senate Republicans said they're aiming to release their tax plan Thursday.
+Senate Republicans said they were aiming to release their tax plan Thursday.

-The bill is likely to be different in a few key areas, While the House plan partially preserves the individual deduction for state and local taxes and repeals the deduction for medical expenses, the Senate measure is more likely to repeal the entire deduction for property taxes and to leave the medical-expense deduction untouched.

 One of the main policies yet to be worked out was whether to delay for a year a planned cut in the corporate tax rate to 20% from 35%.
 Senate Republicans, who were coming under White House pressure to immediately implement the rate cut, said they still hadn't settled the question.